roberttidey/RPi_Cam_Web_Interface/README.md

 Day mode on scheduler now shows the relevant rows when clicked Schedule columns relabelled
-Image capture allowed in all states except timelapse
+Image capture allowed in all states except timelapse Increased php timeout on preview for zipping and converting